-Our Mission, to Nurture, Engage and Inspire pupils promotes 'exemplary pupil conduct' (as identified and defined in the Independent Schools Inspectorate report on Beechwood in March 2019).
+Our teaching philosophy, to Nurture, Engage and Inspire pupils promotes 'exemplary pupil conduct' (as identified and defined in the Independent Schools Inspectorate report on Beechwood Park in March 2019).
 Our pupils' conduct is 'exemplary' because they recognise the benefits of:

-- The school's shared Mission; - A child-centred learning culture with well-judged educational pace, variety and challenge; - Working in partnership with the School to ensure a relaxed, supportive, fair and focused learning environment for all members of the community.
+• The school's shared Purpose, Vision and Mission;

+• A child-centred learning culture with well-judged educational pace, variety and challenge;

+• Working in partnership with the School to ensure a relaxed, supportive, fair and focused learning environment for all members of the community.

-This policy therefore does not impose a rigid disciplinary code but supports every member of our community, at all times, across all areas of our educational provision, on and off-site and in both the real and virtual worlds, to promote The Beechwood Mission.
+This policy therefore does not impose a rigid disciplinary code but supports every member of our community, at all times, across all areas of our educational provision, on and off-site and in both the real and virtual worlds, to promote the Beechwood Park Mission.